HughP/LinguisticsLibrarianList/TerminologyUsed.md

 ##Best practices
 _An industry standard or agreement on how to "properly" conduct an activity or to achive results._

+##Networks
+_Groups of people including professionals, which can be a resource as a community._

 ##Policies
 _Any public facing business description of business practices._